The 2024 edition of the guide is now available

 The free guide is, as its name suggests, free.
 It contains the same information about pilgrim hostels and pilgrim facilities as the full guide but it doesn't contain the maps.
 You can get a copy of the free guide to download in PDF format from the DOWNLOADS PAGE.

-You'll also get a free copy of our comprehensive guide to preparing for the Camino, to see a sample click HERE!
+To download a sample of our comprehensive guide to preparing for the Camino, just click here!

 The book can be bought from Ivar's online book shop.